MindFlavor/sqlservertoazure/README.md

 Note that the library target is framework 4.5 so it will work out of the box with Microsoft SQL Server 2012/2014.
 If you need to use it with any previous SQL Server version you might need to recompile it.

 ### How to try it
-In order to install the library refer to the Readme.PDF file embedded in the example file.
 In a nutshell, all you have to do is:

 1. Download/clone the code and compile it.
 2. Put the DLLs into a convenient location (ie reachable from Microsoft SQL Server).